Habatakurikei/monju/README.md

 - Python 3.10 or later
 - API keys for the LLM providers

 This library uses `LLMMaster`, a unified interface to access major LLM providers.
-Set API keys following the instructions in my another repository [LLM Master](https://github.com/Habatakurikei/llmmaster).
+Set API keys following the instructions from [LLM Master](https://github.com/Habatakurikei/llmmaster), another repository by the same author.

 ## Usage